izhrs/dotfiles/README.md

 This configuration is built upon the excellent work of the following projects and their maintainers:

 **[NixOS](https://nixos.org/)** - The Nix Operating System that enables reproducible and declarative system configurations.

+**[Cosmic DE](https://system76.com/cosmic)** - Customizable, and performant desktop environment built from scratch using Rust and the Iced toolkit.

 **[Home Manager](https://github.com/nix-community/home-manager)** - Nix-based user environment configurator by the nix-community, enabling declarative management of user packages and dotfiles.